|By Joost Witte

 Edizione Nazionale delle opere di Galileo Galilei

 Dieter Kirsch identifies the son as Vincenzo Galilei.
-Note 59 Musik in Bayern
+Musik in Bayern 2006 note 59

 The son is understood by Claude Chauvel as Alberto.
-Il primo libro d’intabolatura di liuto Introduction par Claude Chauvel 1988 note 22 The name of René Mesangeau is suggested.
+Minckhoff Edition Introduction par Claude Chauvel 1988 note 22

-CD Michelagnolo Galilei - Intavolatura di liuto Anthony Bailes 2013 booklet page 10
+CD Michelagnolo Galilei by Anthony Bailes 2013 booklet page 10

 Sr Renatto was a friend of the Galileis, who composed in the new French style, different as what he used to do in Italy, and was highly praised.

-Claude Chauvel hesitates to link the identity of signor Renatto with René Mesengeau, of the most famous lutenists of the time in Paris and who supposedly lived in Germany until 1619.
+Claude Chauvel hesitates to link the identity of signor Renatto with René Mesangeau, of the most famous lutenists of the time in Paris and who supposedly lived in Germany until 1619.